Animal House: Locations

 The actual house depicted as the Delta House was originally a residence near the campus in Eugene, the Dr. A.W.
 Patterson House.
 Around 1959, it was acquired by the Psi Deuteron chapter of Phi Sigma Kappa fraternity and was their chapter house until 1967, when the chapter was closed due to low membership.
 The house was sold, remained vacant, and slid into disrepair, with the spacious porch removed and the lawn graveled over.
 At the time of the shooting, the Phi Kappa Psi and Sigma Nu fraternity houses sat next to the old Phi Sigma Kappa house, on the 700 block of East 11th Avenue.
-The interior of the Phi Kappa Psi house and the Sigma Nu house were used for most of the interior scenes, but the scenes in Otter and Hoover's bedrooms were filmed on a soundstage.
+The interior of the Phi Kappa Psi house and the Sigma Nu house were used for most of the interior scenes, but the scenes in Otter (Matheson) and Hoover's bedrooms were filmed on a soundstage.
 The Patterson house remained vacant after filming ended in 1977 and was demolished in 1986, despite some attempts to preserve it due to its connection to the film.
 The site is now occupied by Bushnell University's School of Education and Counseling.
 A large boulder placed to the west of the parking entrance displays a bronze plaque commemorating the Delta House location.
 The concluding parade scene was filmed on Main Street in downtown Cottage Grove, about 20 mi south of Eugene via Interstate 5.